antithesishq/guided-walkthrough/README.md

 Now let's investigate, find the bugs and see how we might fix them!

-Once you're ready, hit the `Explore logs` button at the top of the report.
-This will take you to the **Logs Explorer**.
+With full Antithesis access, you would click the `Explore logs` button at the top of the report to take you to the **Logs Explorer**.
+Since this feature requires authentication, we've provided screenshots below.

 The [Logs Explorer](https://antithesis.com/docs/logs_explorer/) allows us to search for log messages and events (like property failures) across all the branches of the [multiverse](https://antithesis.com/docs/multiverse_debugging/moment_branch/) explored by Antithesis in this run.